 Cayuga – A tribe of the Iroquoian confederation, they formerly occupied the shores of Cayuga Lake, New York.
 Its local council was composed of four clan kinship groups, which became the pattern of the Iroquoian Confederation.
 In 1660 they were estimated to number 1,500, but by 1778, they had been reduced to 1,100.
-Today, there are four Cayuga bands.
-The two largest, the Lower Cayuga and Upper Cayuga, live in Ontario, Canada both at Six Nations of the Grand River.
-Only a small number remain in the United States—the Cayuga Nation of New York in Versailles.
-The combined Cayuga-Seneca Nation lives in Oklahoma.
+Today, there are four Cayuga bands who primarily live in Canada, New York, and Oklahoma.

 Chactoo – A band of Indians, possibly related to the Atakapa, who were documented in 1753 as living in Louisiana.
 In 1805 they were living on Bayou Boeuf, about ten miles south of Bayou Rapide, toward Opelousas, and numbered 30 men.
 They were not Choctaw, and in addition to their own language, they also spoke the Mobilian trade language.